With impeachment trial looming, Trump taps new lawyers who drew spotlight in past work

 Trump’s legal team had been impressed with Steve Castor’s performance during the televised impeachment hearings, and “he was part of the discussions” to find new counsel after the previous team parted ways with the president, the person said.

 Schoen told The Washington Post that he was asked by Trump to join the team about two weeks ago — he believes at the recommendation of longtime Trump adviser Roger Stone, whom he briefly represented.
-He said he had talked with Trump once before, when he called Trump to thank him for commuting Stone’s sentence.
+He said he had talked with Trump once before, when he called Trump to thank him for commuting the sentence for Stone.
 When Trump called, he “recognized his voice right away.”

 The two lawyers took over Trump’s defense after the former president had pressed his former team, led by South Carolina attorney Karl S. “Butch” Bowers Jr., to argue that the election had been stolen from him through extensive fraud, according to people familiar with the situation.